Black Bean, Potato and Spinach Hash

 To Cook the Eggs

-• In a non-stick skillet over medium heat, cook the desired number of eggs.
+• Crack the desired number of eggs into a non-stick skillet over medium heat.
 When the whites of the eggs turn white, add just a few tablespoons of water and cover with a lid to finish cooking the rest of the egg with steam.

 • Remove from the heat before the yolks solidify.
 The goal is lovely runny yolks to mix in with the rest of the breakfast plate.
 Salt and pepper the eggs to taste.